ppy/osu-wiki/news/2021-02-28-project-loved-february-2021.md

 163 – 278 BPM, 7:57 | 3.73★ – 5.98★\
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 After quite the wait we are able to welcome Emiru back into the Loved category!
 The French powerhouse mapper is well-known for making very spicy maps, but his most well-known project is likely his dan project, where he puts a plethora of his own maps and guests difficulties into a single pack, which tests the player on a single skillset.

-The dan packs each test one of the following skillsets: marathon-play, jumping, tech-patterns, speed, and a boss dan pack that combines all those previously mentioned skillsets.
+The dan packs each test one of the following skillsets: marathon-play, jumping, tech-patterns, speed, and a boss dan pack that combines all those skillsets together into one fearsome package.
 This round we have got the first marathon dan (and his first dan in general) lined up for you lovely ladies and gentlemen, so you can have some fun breaking your fingers and getting muscle cramps over 6 map difficulties that each, on average, are a whopping **7 minutes long**!
 As the difficulty between these maps ranges quite a lot, there is plenty to be seen for players on both the lower and higher end of the skill spectrum.

 So stop doing those other "marathons", like running, or anime-binging, as they are soooo 2020.
 Check out this dan instead will ya?!